fodothing/Colab20210803/README.md

-# Colab20210803
+# S. Hua
-# This is a original version code of Cynwell Lau contributor.
+# This project is based on a original version code of Cynwell Lau contributor.